AWegnerGitHub/awegnergithub.github.io-content/2024_08_16_wiring_wled_controller_relay.md

 It's time to continue my summer project of setting up some outdoor LED lights.
 [Previously][1], I [set up and updated the Ericsity controller][ericsity] with [WLED][wled].

-I am putting up approximiately 20 meters - 65 feet - of LEDs.
+I am putting up approximately 20 meters - 65 feet - of LEDs.
 Total this will be nearly 2,000 individual LEDs and approximately 665 individually controlled LED segments (3 LEDs per segment).
 This will take more power than the little controller can handle.
 To demonstrate the problem of powering all of these LEDs with only the controller, look at this image:

 ![Power drop across 20 meters of LEDs][voltagedrop]